Bath Salts Abuse and Addiction (cont.)

 - The individual experiences persistent desire to take the drug or has unsuccessful attempts to decrease or control its use.

-- Significant amounts of time are spent either getting, using, or recovering from the effects of bath salts.
+- Significant amounts of time are spent getting, using, or recovering from the effects of bath salts.

 - The individual significantly reduces or stops participating in important social, recreational, work, or school activities as a result of using bath salts.